Card #61 – ”Ask A Wise Fool” from the Creative Whack Pack

 “We all know your idea is crazy.
 The question is, whether it is crazy enough.”

-The great benefit of the fool’s antics and observations is that they stimulate our thinking.
+The great benefit of the Wise Fool’s antics and observations is that they stimulate our thinking.
 They jolt us in the same way that a splash of cold water awakens us when we’re drowsy.

-— Suppose a fool told you that you are absolutely wrong in your two most basic assumptions about your issue.
+— Suppose a Wise Fool told you that you are absolutely wrong in your two most basic assumptions about your issue.
 Think of three reasons why he is correct.

 — What seemingly outlandish statements can you make that perfectly describe the true reality of your situation?

-— What off-beat things about your issue would a fool notice that might escape the attention of everyone else?
+— What off-beat things about your issue would a Wise Fool notice that might escape the attention of everyone else?

-— Do you have the courage to play the role of the fool?
+— Do you have the courage to play the role of the Wise Fool?